 "Probing the analogous and infinitely related structures of our universe, from the microscopic to the macrocosmic" (Casey Mcdonough).

-For some behind the scenes images about my studio practice and The Floating Woods, please visit my blog that documents my recent projects.
+For some behind the scenes images about my studio practice and The Floating Woods, please visit my Creative Pinellas Emerging Artist Grant blog.

 (impactreturns.org/kenny-jensen), and listen to my related podcast interview (Arts In: Kenny Jensen).

 If you are interested in me and my work, please consider becoming an ongoing patron, to help me make more…